HyOsori/HackDay/README.md

 ### Prerequisites

-This project uses some node modules so we recommend to install[npm](https://www.npmjs.com/get-npm).
+This project uses some node modules so we recommend to install [npm](https://www.npmjs.com/get-npm).

 You can check that you have npm installed with this command.